TUe-excellent-buildings/BSO-toolbox/readme.md

 Parts of the code that are used in the BSO toolbox are based on codes that are originally developed by other authors.
 This section is used to clarify which parts of code in the BSO toolbox are based on other codes, and refers to the original work.
-For any contributions to the BSO toolbox that use code that is originally written by other authors, add the accreditation to this section.

 #### Method of Moving Asymptotes
 The MMA.hpp and MMA.cpp files in the directiory `../BSO-toolbox/bso/structural_design/topology_optimization` are the translation of the MMA-code written in MATLAB by Krister Svanberg.